Allied-Voices/alliedvoices/README.md

 ## Getting Started

-1. Clone this project and navigate to the project directory
+1. Clone this project and navigate to the project directory.

-2. Install dependencies: `npm install`
+2. Install dependencies: `npm install`.
+If you are using npm 7 +, use the `--legacy-peer-deps` flag.

-3. Install git hooks: `npm run prepare`
+3. Install git hooks: `npm run prepare`.
+We are using [Husky](https://github.com/typicode/husky#usage).

-4. Set environment variables in an `.env` file in the root directory of the project
+4. Set environment variables in a `.env` file in the root directory of the project.

 ```
 AIRTABLE_API_KEY=(KEY)